 Hostelworld is probably the best hostel booking platform in the world – making it also the best hostel app.
 Download the app and start living your best hostel life!

 Booking through Hostelworld makes travel planning easy as you can see all your reservations together on the app.
-The Hostelworld app also has a feature that lets you post and share your upcoming trip.
+Fun fact: when looking at holiday accommodation stats, hostels are still a backpacker’s favourite.

 It’s also useful to install the apps for Booking.com, which lists hostels, guesthouses, and hotels; and AirBnB to book private homes.
 (Airbnb is your best bet for finding long-term accommodation for 4+ weeks.)